 How do you respond to suffering?
 Most of us probably throw a bit of a pity party.
 And we will likely complain and fight back.
 Or do something else that will cause the suffering to stop.
 But is that the right approach?

 When I face suffering as a believer, rather than complain and fight back, I should rejoice that I am counted worthy to suffer for my Lord (Acts 5:41).
-Follow the example of Jesus; of his apostles; and countless others through history who have suffered for the sake of their faith in God.
+Follow the example of Jesus, his apostles, and countless others through history who have suffered for the sake of their faith in God.
 Don’t be surprised by the suffering.
 Embrace it.

 He Bore Our Sins